longbeach_transparentPNG_1

 MISSION STATEMENT

-“To create rapport between the cities by exchanging cultural, civic and educational ideas and issues and to promote better understanding and friendship between the United States and Japan.”
+“To create rapport between the cities by exchanging cultural, civic, educational ideas and issues, and to promote better understanding and friendship between the United States and Japan.

 Dr. John E. Kashiwabara Archival Library Opening Ceremony